mumanchu/AS7331UVSensor/README.md

 UVA is the most common.
 UVA can penetrate the skin down to the middle layer (dermis).

 UVB is a shorter wavelength than UVA and only penetrates the skin's top layer (epidermis).
 The atmosphere stops about 95% of UVB rays from reaching the surface, depending on the altitude.
 Treated glass or plastic also stops UVB rays.
-Stanford Medecine states: _UVB is 3 to 4 orders of magnitude (1,000 to 10,000 times) more potent than UVA!_ It is more dangerous than UVA because it has a shorter wavelength than UVA and therefore has a much higher energy level.
-Higher energy does much more damage to the DNA in the skin cells, creating mutations that may cause skin cancer and melanoma.
+Stanford Medecine states: _UVB is 3 to 4 orders of magnitude (1,000 to 10,000 times) more potent than UVA!_ It is more dangerous than UVA because it has a shorter wavelength and therefore has a much higher energy level.
+Higher energy does much more damage to the DNA in the skin cells, causing mutations that may lead to skin cancer and melanoma.

-Almost all UVC is stopped by the Earth's ozone layer and atmosphere.
-The only exposure humans (and aliens?) get to UVC is from artificial sources, such as lasers, welding torches, nasty weapons, supernova explosions, etc. UVC has even more energy than UVB, and causes skin burns, eye injury and blindness (see Disclaimer).
+UVC is almost all stopped by the Earth's ozone layer and atmosphere.
+The only exposure Earth's lifeforms get to UVC is from artificial sources, such as lasers, welding torches, sterilization lamps, space age weapons, etc. UVC has even more energy than UVB, and in addition to mutations and cancers, it causes severe skin burns, eye injury and blindness (see Disclaimer).

 ### Typical Maximum UVA Levels